jewettaij/lammps_mca_examples/examples/parMCR_1bead/README_FIRST.txt

 I am using custom versions of "fix bond/break" and "fix bond/create" (currently named "fix bond/change" and "fix bond/new") which make this possible.

-Youtube video of this system:
+A video of this simulation is available online at:

 https://www.youtube.com/watch?v=EEbt07vZHew
 (explanation and color legend below)